openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 Randomization
 ===============

-For numerical input problems that include a Python script to generate random numbers, this setting specifies how frequently the values in the problem
-change: each time a different learner accesses the problem, each time a single learner tries to answer the problem, both, or never.
+For problems that include a Python script to generate numbers randomly, this setting specifies how frequently the values in the problem change: each time a different learner accesses the problem, each time a single learner tries to answer the problem, both, or never.

-.. note:: For problems that are not set up to include random number generation, this setting should be "Never".
+.. note:: This setting should be **Never** for every problem that is not configured for random number generation.

 For example, in this problem, the highlighted values change each time a learner submits an answer to the problem.